3a1b2c3/seeingSpace/README.md

 ## Notes about capturing, rendering and digitally reconstruction the world
 When I learned about (traditional) computer graphics I think i missed the big picture about how all the pieces connect with hardware, physics and machine learning aspects.
 It makes it harder to understand recent research and its meaning for the field.
+20 years after Photogrammetry got popular we see amazing progress.

-A minimal framework how to think about graphics and how "traditional approach" fit with newer research like Nerfs.
+A minimal framework on how graphics fits with newer research and hardware.

 ## Data-Driven Computational Imaging